apache/gravitino/docs/iceberg-rest-service.md

 Normally you will see the output like `{"defaults":{},"overrides":{}}%`.

-## Exploring the Apache Gravitino and Apache Iceberg REST catalog service with Apache Spark
+## Exploring the Apache Gravitino Iceberg REST catalog service with Apache Spark

 ### Deploying Apache Spark with Apache Iceberg support